noura2tarek/Device_Features_App/README.md

 While picking images from gallery, some phones like Realme, Oppo, and some OnePlus devices have issues with pickMultiImage(), as their default gallery app does not fully support multiple selections through image_picker .
-but, while trying any other source of images in the devices like drive or files, the function works well.
+but, while trying any other source of images in the device like drive, google photos, or files, the function works well.

 The screen output images --> in the assets/images folder.